Janik3/Quasi_Zero_Stiffness/Functions/README.md

 # Introduction
+Main functions that are used by the various QZS models

 ## ampratiomeasure.m
-Get the amplitude ratio of two time domain signals x and
+Get the amplitude ratio of two time-domain signals x and

 ### Function:
 * AmpRat = ampratiomeasure(x, y)